6 principles for personal and academic excellence connecting people exchanging ideas sharing stories

 * Reporting acts of physical intimidation to the appropriate personnel.

 * Visiting the Multicultural Center and asking how you can become involved.

 Click to download the "Creating Community" brochure (PDF)

 The Office of Diversity and Inclusion

 Central Oregon Community College

-COCC and OSU-Cascades are affirmative action, equal opportunity institutions.
+COCC is an affirmative action, equal opportunity institution.